kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 <p align="center">
-  A frontend-only redesign of the VELOOP Rewards Level-Up Dashboard, built to transform progression into an engaging reward-driven experience.
+  A frontend-only redesign of the VELOOP Rewards Level-Up Dashboard, designed to turn progression into an engaging, reward-driven experience.
 </p>

 <p align="center">